» Contents

 -Further, players are often killed if they lack resistances and/or free action

-(against paralyzation) but nevertheless dive down into the dungeon very
+(against paralysis) but nevertheless dive down into the dungeon very

 quickly.